Doctors: Practice Partners

 Our nursing team is managed by Bridget Storey.

-Alongside Bridget, we employ six Practice Nurses: Amanda Ainsworth, Jane Rawding, Jo Cooper, Claire Fulford, Anna Reeves and Sheena Madeley.
+Alongside Bridget, we employ seven Practice Nurses: Amanda Ainsworth, Jane Rawding, Jo Cooper, Claire Fulford, Anna Reeves, Sheena Madeley and Tracy Ingle.
 Together they run our Minor Illness and Minor Injury clinics.
 The team take on a multitude of treatment room tasks; Complex dressings, post-op wound care, stitch and clip removal, ear syringing, contraceptive pill checks and cervical smears.
 As well as running a variety of clinics such as Travel or Children’s vaccinations and Respiratory reviews.

 Our two Health Care Assistants (HCAs); Angie and Lucy primarily take blood samples, administer some vaccinations, perform wound care and compliment our nursing staff with other duties such as BP monitoring, taking ECGs, diabetic foot checks and giving health advice.
 They also chaperone our GPs when they carry out Minor Surgery and similar procedures.